 AREA OF PRACTICE

 Michael Winograd is a Partner in the Firm's Litigation & Arbitration Practice Group.
-Michael has twenty years of experience representing large corporations and financial institutions, as well as their directors and officers, in high stakes litigations.
-His practice includes a broad range of commercial, securities, bankruptcy, and other complex civil litigation, as well as regulatory proceedings and internal investigations.
+Michael has over twenty years of experience representing large corporations and financial institutions, as well as their directors and officers, in high stakes litigations.
+His practice includes a broad range of commercial, bankruptcy, securities, and other complex civil litigation, as well as regulatory proceedings and internal investigations.

 Michael has litigated in federal and state courts throughout the United States and before domestic and foreign arbitration panels and regulatory agencies.
 He has successfully litigated matters through judgment, negotiated settlements, and represented clients on both sides of expedited applications for emergency relief.
 He also routinely counsels entities and their boards on strategy and risks in connection with potential disputes and transactions.